Primary schools potential closure / merger plans

 Date Event

-January - May 2023 The Council talks to school leaders and governors to discuss plans and decide on next steps
+January - May 2023 The Council talked to school leaders and governors to discuss plans and decide on next steps

-April 2023 Public meetings are held with the school communities
+April 2023 Public meetings were held with the school communities

 May 2023